-Have you ever wondered how awesome it would be if you could make playing video games your career?
-We’re talking anywhere from a few extra bucks to thousands of dollars a month just to do what you probably already do for free.
+Have you ever considered how awesome it would be if you could make playing video games your career?
+Well, you can.
+People are making serious money on Twitch these days.
+We’re talking anywhere from a few extra bucks to thousands of dollars a month just to play video games.

 Founded in 2005, Justin.Tv, named for its founder Justin Kan, was originally intended to be an around the clock life broadcasting service.
 After receiving mixed reviews, Justin enabled the viewers the opportunity to set up their own broadcasting channels.
 This would, in turn, give birth to what we now know as Twitch.Tv.

 In 2014 Twitch Interactive was sold to Amazon.com for $970 million and was ranked 4th in peaked online traffic behind only Apple, Google, and Netflix.